MAAS vs Growth Marketing.

 Growth operates *within* an already-existing funnel.
 If the brand at the top of the funnel doesn't have a coherent narrative, operable identity, consistent perception system — Growth optimizes the noise.
 Better ROAS on an interchangeable brand is still an interchangeable brand.

-Vibe Marketing operates above the funnel.
+MAAS operates above the funnel.
 It defines what gets bought, why it matters, with what narrative, toward what cohort.
 When that architecture is installed, Growth stops optimizing individual campaigns and starts optimizing a complete system.
 Same dashboard.
 Different result.
+And the observable side-effect is what the market calls vibe.

 Operational table side by side.